iammahesh09/Angular-Tutorials/README.md

 	Property Binding
 	----------------
 		Property binding is performed as one-way from data source to view target. especially in case of styles and attribute bindings.
-It has a syntax []
+It has a syntax [Property]="expression"

 		In property binding there is source and target.

-		Using square brackets []
+		Using square brackets "[]"
-		Using bind- Keyword
+		Using "bind-" Keyword

 		Ex:-
 			<img src="{{ Logo }}">